-Email: matthew.rains@uga.edu Virtual Office Hours: T&Th, 12-2pm
+Email: matthew.rains@uga.edu Office Hours: Wednesday, 9:30 to 12:00pm, CITS/GLOBIS office or by appointment

 Course Description and Objectives:

 War and conflict has been one of the longest enduring scholarly focuses of both comparative politics and international relations research.
 This spans a variety of conflict levels, from communities to international, and a variety of actors including states, militias, and rebel groups.
 Many explanations of the international system (or state power itself) are centered on conflict as a means of power seeking and control, while scholars continue to examine the potential causes of conflict and its consequences.
 Civil and international conflicts (whether potential or realized) continue to be a major focus of media reporting and general political preference sets.